 Contrary to a few websites that publish anecdotal evidence or fictitious evidence, I have not seen any rigorous academic studies that show results either way that would prove his system or any moving average system definitely deviates from the average.

-Based on my personal experience it using a moving average system has worked for be personally.
+Based on my personal experience it using a moving average system has worked to be personally.
 It has worked for me as a way to put parameters around my picks that I base on other determinate criteria.
-I look at the stock’s 50 day moving average and 200 day moving agage after I have looked at other factors.
+I look at the stock’s 50-day moving average and 200-day moving again after I have looked at other factors.

 What about computer trading?

 Metaphorically, super computers have not yet solved the game of chess.
-Chess is an infinitively more limited game then investing as the market has social variables and exogenous variables that might not ever be calculated.
-Chess does not have exogenous variables, unless you factor in the psychology of the players.
+Chess is an infinitely more limited game than investing as the market has social variables and exogenous variables that might not ever be calculated.
+Chess does not have exogenous variables unless you factor in the psychology of the players.
 Therefore, there is no need to be intimidated by computerized training in the stock market, nor expects with math degrees.
 The market is largely a social experience, rather than an equation to be solved.

 What about the experts

 Only 10% of mutual fund managers earn a higher return than the average market index for two consecutive years.
 If you go out further it becomes less.
-That means, high paid professionals do not beat the average index constantly.
-These are professionals that have super computers behind them.
-I have worked in investment houses packed with CFAs and experts and I do not know any that really use a SMA, I do not know why.
+That means high paid professionals do not beat the average index constantly.
+These are professionals that have supercomputers behind them.
+I have worked in investment houses packed with CFAs and experts and I do not know any that really use an SMA, I do not know why.